Getting Credit Methodology

-The data on the legal rights of borrowers and lenders are gathered through a survey of financial lawyers and verified through analysis of laws and regulations as well as public sources of information on collateral and bankruptcy laws.
-Survey responses are verified through several rounds of follow-up communication with respondents as well as by contacting third parties and consulting public sources.
-The survey data are confirmed through teleconference calls or on-site visits in all economies.
+The data on the legal rights of borrowers and lenders are gathered through a questionnaire administered to financial lawyers and verified through analysis of laws and regulations as well as public sources of information on collateral and bankruptcy laws.
+Questionnaire responses are verified through several rounds of follow-up communication with respondents as well as by contacting third parties and consulting public sources.
+The questionnaire data are confirmed through teleconference calls or on-site visits in all economies.

 Strength of legal rights index

 The strength of legal rights index measures the degree to which collateral and bankruptcy laws protect the rights of borrowers and lenders and thus facilitate lending (table 21.7).
 Two case scenarios, case A and case B, are used to determine the scope of the secured transactions system.
 The case scenarios involve a secured borrower, the incorporated company ABC, and a secured lender, BizBank.
 In some economies the legal framework for secured transactions will allow only case A or case B to apply (not both).
 Both cases examine the same set of legal provisions relating to the use of movable collateral.